W4118/W4118.github.io/guides/vm-setup.md

 Using your Ubuntu VM
 --------------------

-One tip you may find useful when using your VM is [using SSH to connect to your VM](./ssh.md).
+Two tips you may find useful when using your VM are [using SSH to connect to your VM](./ssh.md) and [using Vim and cscope for development](./vim.md).